Example: Use an email to trigger a flow

 Of course, with the flexibility of Flow Designer, you can do much more.

-- Do you want to pull information out of the email body to use in your flow, share with other tools, and include in the event notification?
+- Do you want to pull information out of the email body to use in your flow, share with other tools, and include in the alert notification?
 Create a custom step to parse the email.

 - Maybe you want the flow to change paths based on whether the email subject is "Login Issues" vs "Suggestion for improvement"?
 Try using a switch step.